brianreinhold/Nordic-MPM-Health-Devices/README.md

 - Service UUIDs (all or partial) – must contain the MPM service UUID.
 - Service Data
   - contains the MDC term code(s) for the specialization(s) supported – usually just one
   - also contains a trailing byte indicating pairing requirements for the device.
+The value 1 indicates pairing/bonding is required, 0 means do not pair.
 - Friendly name (shortened or full)

-We are hoping for a 16-bit UUID which, for now, would be 0xF990.
+We are hoping for a 16-bit UUID which, for now, would is 0xF990.
 The service data contains the UUID of the service followed by the data.
 In this case the data is a list of 16-bit MDC terms codes from partition 8 giving the specializations supported, for example 0x1004 would be pulse oximeter.

 The PHD shall support responding to a scan request.